GoogleChrome/developer.chrome.com/site/en/blog/angular-image-directive/index.md

 ## Conclusion

 The Angular image directive will be available to developers in stages, starting with the developer preview version in v14.2.0.
-Please give  `NgOptimizedImage` a try and leave feedback!
+Do give `NgOptimizedImage` a try and leave feedback!

 *With special thanks to Katie Hempenius and Alex Castle for their contribution.*